 I began private practice several years ago, and I’m honored to provide the quality and expertise of higher level treatment at a private practice level of care.
 I’ve found that my clients are my greatest teachers - they continue to expand my perception of healing; and together we carve out peace and joy in a world that is desperate to restrict and oppress.
 I might be a good fit for you if you've ever struggled to nourish yourself, accept your body, or see it neutrally.
 I bring encouragement and energy to therapy, and will provide a space where you can fall apart, rest, and re-build yourself again.

-When I’m not on the clock, I love to travel to new places with friends.
-I enjoy baking elaborate cakes and thrifting a steady supply of sweater vests.
-I also have a great time annoying my very fussy rescue cat, Gigi.
+When I’m not on the clock, I love traveling to new places with friends.
+I enjoy baking elaborate cakes, thrifting a steady supply of sweater vests, and pestering my cats - Fig and Newton.

 Testimonials